VirgilSecurity/virgil-iotkit/tools/virgil-device-registrar/README.md

 - All requests to Virgil Cloud have to be authenticated, therefore Virgil IoT Device Registrar uses Application Token during the device registration.
 An Application Token is generated at Virgil Cloud and provided by you.
 - If the request is successful, the IoT identification information is registered at the Virgil Thing Service and the SCR is registered at Virgil Cards Service.

-Now, IoT device is ready for application development.
+Now, the IoT device is ready for application development.

 ## Setting Up Device Registrar
-This section demonstrates on how to install and configure Virgil IoT Device Registrar for preferred platform.
+This section demonstrates how to install and configure Virgil IoT Device Registrar for the preferred platform.

 ### Install Device Registrar
 This section provides instructions for installing Virgil IoT Device Registrar.